narfman0/docker-helga/README.md

 * You will need to add your settings.py, install plugins, and deal with db dumps/loads

-* You will probably want to run the container with a volume set up to mount /var/lib/mongodb to persist the database

 ## Extending

 You might want to use a Dockerfile to extend this to add plugins and config.
 Something